Madge Clifford: Early life

 Clifford was born in Ballybane, Firies, County Kerry, one of nine children to Jeremiah Clifford, a farmer and Fenian, and Mary Brosnahan.
-Both her parents, from Firies parish, were involved in Land League and her mother had participated in the Castlefarm incident and its aftermath.
+Both her parents, from Firies parish, were involved in the Land League and her mother had participated in the Castlefarm incident and its aftermath.
 Clifford attended Knockaderry National School, Farranfore, then went to Presentation Girls Secondary School in Tralee.
 She qualified as a typist, having attended a secretarial school in Tralee.

 Revolutionary activities

 Irish War of Independence

 Clifford is described as being "at the centre of action throughout the revolution".
 She was one of the few women to gather, along with Irish Volunteers from all over Kerry, at the Rink Volunteer Hall in Tralee on Easter Saturday 1916 to await the planned arrival of weapons, procured from Germany by Roger Casement, on the ship Aud.
 She came to Dublin in 1917 and joined the central branch (Parnell Square) of Cumann na mBan, holding the officer rank of quartermaster.
 She was at the headquarters of Sinn Féin in Harcourt Street when the results of the 1918 election came in.

 She was known to Austin Stack from her Tralee days and he asked her to be his "confidential" private secretary in the Ministry of Home Affairs in autumn 1919.
 Now attached to Dáil Éireann, her work included the setting-up of the Republican Courts.
 She was required not to parade in public as a member of Cumann na mBan duties but instead became what she called a "freelance" helper who supervised arms dumps, gathered intelligence and moved weapons.
 Clifford assisted Michael Collins and Harry Boland at GHQ and brought letters to and from there to captives in Mountjoy Prison.
 She also pretended to be trying to find accommodation in more secluded districts of the city in order to keep watch on houses and the people living there.
 Clifford later pointed out some of the British agents to be killed by the IRA on Bloody Sunday.
 At one stage she was entrusted with safe storage of gold collected by the republican movement until it could be passed to Collins.

 During the truce period, Clifford was sent down to her native Kerry for several weeks.